buzinas/simple-scrollbar/README.md

 # SimpleScrollbar
-Very simple javascript library for creating a custom scrollbar cross-browser (using the native scroll events)
+Very simple javascript library for creating a custom scrollbar cross-browser and cross-devices.

+Extremely lightweight, and it uses the native scroll events, so the performance is awesome!

-No dependencies, developed on both vanilla Javascript (ES5) and ES6 (ES2015).
+No dependencies, developed with vanilla javascript!

 ## Usage
 ### Auto-binding
+`<div ss-container>One</div>`
-`<div data-ss-container></div>`
+`<div ss-container>Two</div>`

 `<script>SimpleScrollbar.initAll();</script>`